Unit 5 Lab - Managing Users and Groups

 Do a quick check on our main files:

-.
-If you wanted to test this and verify you might do something like
+/home/<username>directories have hidden files that were all pulled from a directory called/etc/skel.
+If you wanted to test this and verify you might do something like this: -

 Your file should now look like this: